 March 1, 2019

 For enterprise networks, NOC teams can face more than 10,000 network incidents per month in varying scale.
 Handling this volume, even with a large team, is nearly impossible.
-To optimize the effectiveness of a NOC, automation can help organizations achieve end-to-end visibility, faster diagnoses, and streamlined collaboration.
+To optimize the effectiveness of a network operations center, automation can help organizations achieve end-to-end visibility, faster diagnoses, and streamlined collaboration.

 Gain Visibility Into Traffic Paths